zineb-Bou/Social-media-dashboard/README.md

 Thank you for reading so far,

-Please if there is a room for improvement feel free to contribute
+Please if there is any improvement feel free to contribute

 Made with 💖 by [Zineb Boutaa](https://zineb-bou.github.io/)